Brabow/New_MoulPack/README.md

 # Changelog
 # 2.x.x
+## 2.4.x
+### 2.4.0
+Added moon Outpost 31 with the bunker interior, toggled on a few very rare items, updated mods, removed the bunker interior to all vanilla moons, added suits, added shortcut 'R' to toggle a flashlight, ship sorting can now only be done with the terminal commands: type cleanup or cleanup storage to do so, SCP-096 should make scarier sounds, made chess board a bit more little
 ## 2.3.x
+### 2.3.1
+Updated mods, significantly reduced axe damage (now is the same as a shovel)
 ### 2.3.0
 Updated mods, removed the hability to control enemies, set Celest to be with the bunker interior, added cosmetics
 ## 2.2.x